lukaselflein/generate_distributed_structure/README.md

-# generate_distribution
+# Generate atomic distribution
-Generate atoms in solution approximating arbitrary space-distribution.
+Generate an MD input file containing a number of atoms in solution, which approximate a given distribution in space.